-The Facebook Crawler scrapes the HTML of a website that was shared on Facebook via copying and pasting the link or by a Facebook social plugins on the website.
-The crawler gathers, caches, and displays information about the website such as its title, description, and thumbnail image.
+The Facebook Crawler crawls the HTML of an app or website that was shared on Facebook via copying and pasting the link or by a Facebook social plugin.
+The crawler gathers, caches, and displays information about the app or website such as its title, description, and thumbnail image.

 Rangeheader of the crawler request or it should ignore the